 Context: High-density lipoproteins (HDL) may be protective against type 2 diabetes (T2D) development, but HDL particles vary in size and function, which could lead to differential associations with incident T2D.
 A newly developed nuclear magnetic resonance (NMR)derived algorithm provides concentrations for 7 HDL subspecies.

 Objective: We aimed to investigate the association of HDL particle subspecies with incident T2D in the general population.

-MATERIALS AND METHODS: Among 4828 subjects of the Prevention of Renal and Vascular End-Stage Disease (PREVEND) study without T2D at baseline.
-HDL subspecies with increasing size from H1P to H7P were measured by NMR (LP4 algorithm of the Vantera NMR platform).
+Methods: Among 4828 subjects of the Prevention of Renal and Vascular End-Stage Disease (PREVEND) study without T2D at baseline, HDL subspecies with increasing size from H1P to H7P were measured by NMR (LP4 algorithm of the Vantera NMR platform).

 Results: A total of 265 individuals developed T2D (median follow-up of 7.3 years).
 In Cox regression models, HDL size and H4P (hazard ratio [HR] per 1 SD increase 0.83 [95% CI, 0.690.99] and 0.85 [95% CI, 0.75-0.95], respectively) were inversely associated with incident T2D, after adjustment for relevant covariates.
 In contrast, levels of H2P were positively associated with incidentT2D (HR 1.15 [95% CI, 1.01-1.32]).
 In secondary analyses, associations with large HDL particles and H6P were modified by body mass index (BMI) in such a way that they were particularly associated with a lower risk of incident T2D, in subjects with BMI < 30 kg/m(2).